FAQs

 Where can I find a changing table at the festival?

-Changing tables are located inside the Museums as well as the El Paso Public Library Main Branch.
+Changing tables are located inside the Museums.

 How do I reserve a space for my family to chalk in?